 To verify the performance of ESR films represents a measurement challenge for many commercial spectrophotometer systems.
 Not only are ESR films designed to achieve very high reflectance (>98% R) in the visible spectral range, but are required to achieve this high reflectance at any angle of incidence and under any state of light polarization.
 Therefore, the ESR films need to be measured with an absolute variable angle reflectance accessory combined with an automated polarization accessory.

 Advanced instrumentation is key to work in nano-materials.
 Functional tools such as optical and thermal measurement techniques allow the characterization of materials.
-As such, they complement imaging tools such AFM and TEM-SEM which give spatial information on the structure of the materials.
+As such, they complement imaging tools such as AFM and TEM-SEM which give spatial information on the structure of the materials.
 This poster presents examples of recent challenging measurements carried out in band gap analysis, plasmon resonance and polymorphic structure.

 From the start of our busy days to the end, electricity is the life blood that keeps us going.
 We cook, heat, clean, light, work, communicate and are entertained all driven by electricity.
 The most common modes of generation are hydro, nuclear geothermal or fossil fuel powered.
 There is a clear need throughout the world to develop clean renewable sustainable sources of power to support growing economies and reduce our carbon footprint.

 Product Note, UV/Vis Spectrophotometers, NIR, S10 Autosampler, 200 vessel position, N2020004